trustsoothe/vault/.changeset/six-lobsters-obey.md

 * Updated README.md to specify the build commands for the extension and the result location
 * Updated README.md of the extension to clarify how to inject the content scripts automatically in Firefox.
+* Updated build of extension to place the result of the build for chromium based browsers at `dist/chromium` and for firefox at `dist/firefox`
+* Updated version of `@lavamoat/webpack` which includes the scuttling options, as result of it we no longer need the update-lavamoat script.